quickbrownfox319/quickbrownfox319.github.io/_posts/2019-12-29-Secret-Santa.md

 A few things about this:
-* `interface=wlan0` means we're setting the interface it's broadcasting on to thw `wlan0` interface, which should be our default wireless interface.
+* `interface=wlan0` means we're setting the interface it's broadcasting on to the `wlan0` interface, which should be our default wireless interface.
 * `ssid` is obviously where you set your SSID you want to broadcast
 * `hw_mode=g` is the 802.11 standard you want the radio to work in.
 In this case, 802.11g is for working in the 2.4GHz band, which we'll want for maximum distance.
 * `channel` lets us decide what channel to broadcast on, which is channel 7 on the 2.4GHz band.
-* `wpa_passphrass` is where you'd provide the password to the network.
+* `wpa_passphrase` is where you'd provide the password to the network.

 Next, we'll need to point the `hostapd` service to the correct configuration file we just edited by uncommenting the `DAMEON_CONF` parameter and providing it with our `hostapd.conf` path.